prasannax1/starships/README.md

 ##### Descriptions

-The Iceland class is a general purpose yacht which is bigger than a regular runabout, but smaller than a heavy runabout, although it has a higher capacity due to its 4 decks.
+The Iceland class is a general purpose yacht which is bigger than a regular runabout, but smaller than a heavy runabout, although it has a higher capacity due to its 4 decks.[^iceland]

+[^iceland]: Frequently the Iceland class is used as a MEDEVAC vehicle due to its higher number of decks in such a
+    small ship.

 ##### Structure

 The two deck primary hull sits on top of the secondary hull with the warp nacelles extending downwards.
 At the aft